 I’m not exactly a girly-girl, so when my youngest said she wanted a Princess Party for her birthday, I panicked a little.
-Sure we could do princess costumes, but I knew I needed some more involved, more royal Princess Party ideas stat!
+Sure we could have princess costumes, but I knew I needed to do something more.

 Princess Party Ideas